-- 1. Do one of the following: - On the Drawings & reports tab, click Reports, and then click Print - On the File menu, click Printing --> Print reports .

-2. Use the Browse button to display the Select file dialog box, where you can browse to the desired folder and select the report.
+- Do one of the following: - On the Drawings & reports tab, click Report, and then click Print. - On the File menu, clickPrinting --> Print reports. - Use the Browse button to display the Select file dialog, where you can 2. browse to the desired folder and select the report.